Leo Kanner

-Leo Kanner (/ˈkænər/; born Chaskel Leib Kanner; June 13, 1894 – April 3, 1981) was an Austrian-American psychiatrist, physician, and social activist best known for his work related to classic autism.
+Leo Kanner (/ˈkænər/; born Chaskel Leib Kanner; June 13, 1894 – April 3, 1981) was an Austrian-American psychiatrist, physician, and social activist best known for his work related to infantile autism.
 Before working at the Henry Phipps Psychiatric Clinic at the Johns Hopkins Hospital, Kanner practiced as a physician in Germany and South Dakota.
 In 1943, Kanner published his landmark paper Autistic Disturbances of Affective Contact, describing 11 children who displayed "a powerful desire for aloneness" and "an obsessive insistence on persistent sameness."
-He named their condition "early infantile autism," which is now known as classic autism.
+He named their condition "early infantile autism".
 Kanner was in charge of developing the first child psychiatry clinic in the United States and later served as the Chief of Child Psychiatry at the Johns Hopkins Hospital.
 He is one of the co-founders of The Children's Guild, a nonprofit organization serving children, families and child-serving organizations throughout Maryland and Washington, D.C., and dedicated to "Transforming how America Cares for and Educates its Children and Youth."
 He is widely considered one of the most influential American psychiatrists of the 20th century.

 Biography

 Early life

-Leo Kanner was born as Chaskel Leib Kanner in Klekotów, Austria-Hungary (present day Klekotiv, Ukraine) on June 13, 1894 to Abraham Kanner and Clara Reisfeld Kanner.
+Leo Kanner was born as Chaskel Leib Kanner in Klekotów, Austro-Hungarian Monarchy (present day Klekotiv, Ukraine) on June 13, 1894, to Abraham Kanner and Clara Reisfeld Kanner.
 In this area, approximately 70% of the total population was of Jewish descent.
-Kanner despised his given names, "Chaskel," which is the Yiddish version of "Ezekiel," and "Lieb," instead choosing to go by "Leo," by which he is now known.
+Kanner despised his given names, "Chaskel", which is the Yiddish version of "Ezekiel", and "Leib", instead choosing to go by "Leo".
 Growing up in a traditional Jewish household, Kanner received both a religious and a secular education.
 Kanner spent the first years of his life in Klekotów with his family and was brought up according to Jewish tradition and custom.

 In 1906, Kanner was sent to Berlin to live with his uncle.
 Later, the rest of his family followed.
 At a young age, Kanner appreciated the arts and wanted to pursue a career as a poet; unfortunately, he was not able to get his works published.
 In 1913, Kanner graduated from the Sophien-Gymnasium, a public state high school in Berlin, where he excelled in the sciences.
 He then passed the graduating Staatsexamen exam in 1919 and enrolled at the University of Berlin medical school.
 However, Kanner's medical education was interrupted during World War I, when he was recruited to serve in the Austro-Hungarian Army in the medical service of the 10th Infantry Regiment.
 After the war, Kanner went back to medical school in Berlin and officially received his medical degree in 1921.
 Later that year, Kanner married June Lewin, with whom he would eventually have two children: Anita (born in 1923) and Albert (born in 1931).